hmrc/vat-api/public/api/conf/1.0/scenarios/vat-payments-scenarios.md

                 </tr>
     </tbody>
 </table>
-<p>The 'to' date of the payment must fall within the date range provided.</p>
+<p>The 'received' date of the payment will fall within the date range provided.</p>